 - That data would seamlessly integrate with your CRM and lead scoring system.

 - Your marketing automation system would kick in and nurture that lead, delivering related and helpful content that precisely aligns with the prospect's stage in the buyer's journey.

 - Along the way, intent signals from prospects would trigger you to expedite passing that lead to sales when a group of decision-makers shows collective interest and increased activity.

 - As a result, the sales team would have a plethora of highly qualified leads that would be easier to close, thus enabling marketing teams to prove real growth and tangible ROI.

 As more CDMO marketers uncover the true potential of content marketing, trade shows will become less and less important as a lead generation tool.
 As one talent agent told The Hollywood Reporter about the shift to digital platforms amid the COVID-19 crisis, "We've seen things like that in business, in general, all the time.
-You're forced into doing something that's not the regular practice.
+You're forced into doing something that's not a regular practice.
 It ends up saving dollars, it ends up yielding a similar result, and then people go, 'Oh my God, why weren't we doing this before?'"

 It's easy to understand why so many CDMO marketers spent so much of their budgets on events before.
 And we hope that one small silver lining from this pandemic will be the emergence of a new generation of CDMO marketers who are empowered by the results they'll start to show from effective content marketing.

 Let's work together.